James-Akerman/Matplotlib-challenge/README.md

   * Generating a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumour volume for each drug regimen.

-  * Generatinga a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.
+  * Generating a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows  the number of total mice for each treatment regimen throughout the course of the study.

   * Generating a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.